TriForMine/rubiks-cube-timer/README.md

 | `SPACE` | Start/Stop timer |
 | `ESC` | Generate new scramble |
 | `DELETE` | Delete last time |

+**Note**: The timer currently requires a physical keyboard and is optimized for desktop use.
+Mobile device support is planned for future releases.

 ### Managing Times